Admissible anytime-valid sequential inference must rely on nonnegative martingales: Preliminaries

 One of this paper's central contributions is to characterize admissibility in composite settings.
 With that motivation, we present the following extension of Lemma~\ref{lem:equiv_uniform_defns} using the notation introduced above. \begin{lemma}[Composite equivalence lemma] Let $\Qcal$ be a family of probability measures.
 Let $(A_t)_{t \in \NN}$ be an adapted sequence of events in some filtered probability space and let $A_\infty := \limsup_{t \to \infty} A_t := \bigcap_{t \in \NN} \bigcup_{s \geq t} A_s$.
 The following statements are equivalent: \begin{enumerate}[label={\rm(\roman{*})}, ref={\rm(\roman{*})}] \item $\sup_{\Qtt\in\Qcal} \Qtt(\bigcup_{t \in \NN} A_t) \leq \alpha.$ \item $\smash{\sup_T \sup_{\Qtt\in\Qcal}\Qtt(A_T) \leq \alpha}$, where $T$ ranges over all random times, possibly infinite. \item $\sup_\tau \sup_{\Qtt\in\Qcal} \ \Qtt(A_\tau) \leq \alpha$, where $\tau$ ranges over all stopping times, possibly infinite. \end{enumerate} Further, if equality holds for any one, then it holds for the other two. \end{lemma}

 The proof is exactly the same as in Lemma~\ref{lem:equiv_uniform_defns} and is thus omitted.
 For contrast, we now state a version with expectations instead of probabilities in which the corresponding statements are not equivalent.
-Such a non-equivalence points to forthcoming differences between $p$-values and $e$-values.
+Such a non-equivalence points to forthcoming differences between p-processes and e-processes.
 The following result resembles Lemma~\ref{lem:equiv_uniform_defns} but a composite version resembling Lemma~\ref{lem:composite_equiv_uniform_defns} can also be easily stated.

 \begin{lemma}[Non-equivalence lemma] Let $(N_t)_{t\in \NN_0}$ be an adapted sequence of nonnegative integrable random variables in a filtered probability space; let \smash{$N_\infty := \limsup_{t \to \infty}N_t$}.
-Consider the following statements: \begin{enumerate}[label={\rm(\roman{*})}, ref={\rm(\roman{*})}] \item $\EE[\sup_{t \in \NN_0} N_t] \leq 1$. \item $\EE[N_T] \leq 1$ for all random times $T$, possibly infinite and not necessarily stopping times. \item $\EE[N_\tau] \leq 1$ for all stopping times $\tau$, possibly infinite. \item $\EE[g(1) \vee \sup_{t \in \NN_0} g(N_t)] \leq 1$ for any nondecreasing function $g$ such that $\int_1^\infty {g(y)}/{y^2} \textnormal{d} y = 1$; in particular, $\smash{\EE[1 \vee \sup_{t \in \NN_0} \sqrt{N_t}] \leq 2}$. \end{enumerate} Then \ref{L12:1} and \ref{L12:2} are equivalent.
+Consider the following statements: \begin{enumerate}[label={\rm(\roman{*})}, ref={\rm(\roman{*})}] \item $\EE[\sup_{t \in \NN_0} N_t] \leq 1$. \item $\EE[N_T] \leq 1$ for all random times $T$, possibly infinite and not necessarily stopping times. \item $\EE[N_\tau] \leq 1$ for all stopping times $\tau$, possibly infinite. \item $\EE[g(1) \vee \sup_{t \in \NN_0} g(N_t)] \leq 1$ for any nondecreasing function $g$ such that $\smash{\int_1^\infty {g(y)}/{y^2} \textnormal{d} y = 1}$; in particular, $\smash{\EE[1 \vee \sup_{t \in \NN_0} \sqrt{N_t}] \leq 2}$. \end{enumerate} Then \ref{L12:1} and \ref{L12:2} are equivalent.
 Both \ref{L12:1} and \ref{L12:2} imply \ref{L12:3}, which in turn implies \ref{L12:4}. \end{lemma}

 The proof can be found in Appendix~\ref{sec:proofs}.
-Contrasting the above lemma with Lemma~\ref{lem:equiv_uniform_defns} brings out some of the differences between $p$-values and $e$-values.
+Contrasting the above lemma with Lemma~\ref{lem:equiv_uniform_defns} brings out some of the differences between p-processes and e-processes.
 To dig deeper at the difference, note that one could have equivalently written Lemma~\ref{lem:equiv_uniform_defns} in terms of Bernoulli random variables $B_t := \1_{A_t}$, in which case the formulae above involving $\Qtt(\dots)$ would be replaced by \ref{L1:1} $\EE_\Qtt[\sup_{t \in \NN_0} B_t]$, \ref{L1:2} $\EE_\Qtt [B_T]$, and \ref{L1:3} $\EE_{\Qtt} [B_\tau]$, respectively.
 Thus, for these specific nonnegative binary random variables $(B_t)$, the relevant statements are all equivalent, but more generally they are not.
-This difference later manifests itself in the inability to take running suprema for $e$-values, and overall a rather different underlying structure.
+This difference later manifests itself in the inability to take running suprema for e-processes, and overall a rather different underlying structure.